robertdebock/ansible-role-dhcpd/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-dhcpd.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-dhcpd)

-Installs and configures a DHCP server for your system.
+The purpose of this role is to install and configure dhcpd on your system.

 Example Playbook
 ----------------